hvmerode/junit-pipeline/README.md

   is still fine though (gives a warning), but it should not be treated as a yamlTemplate.
 Alternative is to change the warning and give the recommendation that, although it is correct, it may lead to confusion.
   <br></br>
+* Parameters with the name 'template' are treated as templates; they must not be treated as template.

 ## New features ##
 * Also pre-validate a pipeline whether variable groups and environments exist